gwasylow/github-copilot-ai-coding-workshop/Demo-Showcase.md

+6. Useful prompts:
+[COPILOT] Refactor this code for better readability [COPILOT] Suggest performance optimizations for this code [COPILOT] Suggest how to break this monolithic function into smaller functions [COPILOT] Generate SQL query for this data structure [COPILOT] Explain this error message from the terminal [COPILOT] What design pattern is used here?
+Explain [COPILOT] Can this code be parallelized?
+Suggest how.
+[COPILOT] Generate CI/CD pipeline YAML for GitHub Actions for this project [COPILOT] Rewrite entire code base to a single line in go languange [COPILOT] Write onboarding instructions for this project

 x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x x
 Extras: